Last Updated on

 Toddlers at this age should not be given more than two cups of milk per day.
-This is because excessive milk drinking could fill your child up, making them reject other essential foods like fruits and vegetables.
+This is because excessive milk could fill your child up, making him reject other essential food groups.

 4 to 8 Years

-Four to eight-year-olds are restricted to a maximum of four cups per day, as too much might make them gassy.
-Another problem to consider is diarrhoea from milk consumption, as most people tend to be mildly lactose intolerant.
+Four to eight-year-olds are restricted to a maximum of four cups per day, as too much might make them gassy and kill hunger.
+Another problem to consider is diarrhoea from excessive milk consumption, as most babies tend to be mildly lactose intolerant.

 Type of Milk You Should Give Your Kids